 After several years of monetary madness—artificially lowering interest rates to the extent all asset prices are distorted—the world is slowly waking up to the fact that printing money by central banks is a one-way street.
 Once central banks enter this trajectory (and they have), they can’t reverse.
-Markets have become addicted to cheap money, and central banks feel compelled to print more when the economy, or stock market, weakens.
-The Federal Reserve, the issuer of the U.S. dollar, is trapped too.
+Markets have become addicted to cheap money, and central banks feel compelled to print more when the economy or the stock market weakens.
+The Federal Reserve, the issuer of the US dollars, is trapped too.
 Possibly, a paradigm shift in the international monetary system will transpire during the coming economic downturn, and the dollar will lose its status as the world reserve currency.

 Some analysts proclaim the next world reserve currency is standing ready to replace the dollar.
 This would be the Special Drawing Right (SDR), issued by the International Monetary Fund (IMF).
 According to my analysis, though, the SDR isn’t capable of being the world reserve currency.
 It will never be much more than a unit of account.

-If you ask a random financial expert what an SDR is, he or she is likely to say, “It’s a currency issued by the IMF, comprising a basket of the world’s most important currencies.”
-Based on this definition, some analyst forecast the SDR will replace the dollar.
+If you ask a random financial expert what an SDR is, he or she is likely to say that it’s a currency issued by the IMF, comprising a basket of the world’s most important currencies.
+Based on this definition, some analysts forecast the SDR will replace the dollar.
 But, from examining the anatomy of the SDR, it appears it’s not a currency and there is no free market to exchange them.
-Which is problematic.
+This is problematic.

 The SDR is a “supplementary international reserve asset” that was created by the International Monetary Fund in 1969.
 At first, it was defined as 0.888671 grams of gold.
 By denominating it in a fixed weight of gold, some thought SDRs were backed by gold.
 Alas, SDRs were created out of thin air and then given a gold exchange rate, but they could not be redeemed for gold (page 212).

-In 1974, after the collapse of Bretton Woods, the SDR’s value was redefined based on a basket of currencies.
+In 1974, after the collapse of Bretton Woods, the value of SDR was redefined based on a basket of currencies.
 But, again, the SDR was not backed by these currencies.
 Rather, the SDR’s valuation was, and is, based on the weights given to the currencies in the basket.